-A healthier, thinner forest reduces fire risk significantly, and it also protects water quality and can improve water quantity.
-The Yuba River watershed is reaping all of those benefits with the first-of-its-kind Forest Resilience Bond, created by Blue Forest Conservation.
-The use of this bond model allows Blue Forest Conservation and its partners World Resources Institute and the U.S. Forest Service to attract additional capital from public and private investors to initiate restoration at a much faster pace and scale.
+The Forest Resilience Bonds, created by Blue Forest Conservation, allow Blue Forest Conservation and its partners, the World Resources Institute and the U.S. Forest Service, to attract additional capital from public and private investors to initiate restoration at a much faster pace and scale.

-Building on the success of the Yuba Project, Yuba Water committed to a second, $6 million Forest Resilience Bond in early 2021, which is expected to leverage about $25 million in total funding and will be used to complete priority work that has stalled in recent years.
-The funding is also expected to leverage additional state and federal grants.
+Building on the success of the Yuba Project, Yuba Water committed to a second, $6 million Forest Resilience Bond – Yuba II – in early 2021, which leverages $25 million in total funding and will be used to complete priority work on 16,800 acres in the North Yuba Forest Partnership area.
+The private capital and commitment from Yuba Water will also be used to leverage additional state and federal grants.

 These videos explain how the Forest Resilience Bond works: